 The appraiser must have a good reputation for quality work in the field of appraisals.
 We depend on other law firms to tell us about their experience with appraisers.
 We must have favorable reports about the appraiser’s work from other trusted professionals.

-It may be appropriate to have the appraiser hired by the attorney to maintain the attorney-client privilege on communications between the appraisers, your legal advisors, and you.
+It may be appropriate to have the appraiser hired by the attorney to maintain the attorney-client privilege on communications between the appraisers, your legal advisers, and you.
 Since the communications between the law firm and the appraiser could affect the valuation adjustments determined by the appraiser, we often suggest that the information communicated be protected by attorney-client privilege.
 Therefore, the law firm often retains the appraisers on behalf of the client.

 We prefer to recommend appraisers with specific experience in family entities, with a successful track record for audits, and even those who have been hired by the IRS .
 There are many business appraisers who prepare valuation reports, but some have not valued family entities or been through an audit on the valuation issue.